Florida vs. Tennessee NCAA Football Odds, Plays and Insights | September 25, 2021

 Tennessee Stats and Trends

-- Tennessee's games this year have hit the over on two of three set point totals (66.7%).
+- Tennessee's games this season have gone over the point total two times in three opportunities (66.7%).

-- When Tennessee scores more than 21.7 points, it is 1-2 against the spread and 2-1 overall.
+- Tennessee is 1-2 against the spread and 2-1 overall in games when it puts up more than 21.7 points.

 - When Tennessee amasses more than 320.0 yards, the team is 1-2 against the spread and 2-1 overall.